Bhavik-punmiya/Bhavik-punmiya/README.md

 ###

-Hey I am Bhavik Punmiya and, I am a Second year CSE student <br><br>⛓️ As a Asipring Data Scienttist 💻, I'm dedicated to continuously learning and applying my knowledge to projects<br><br>🌱Jumping into Machine Learning has been a thrilling ride for me.
+Hey I am Bhavik Punmiya and, I am a Final year CSE student <br><br>⛓️ As a Asipring Data Scienttist 💻, I'm dedicated to continuously learning and applying my knowledge to projects<br><br>🌱Jumping into Machine Learning has been a thrilling ride for me.
 From digging into data to predicting outcomes, I'm finding endless ways to explore.
 Right now, I'm all about bringing ML into my projects to make them smarter with data<br><br>🚀 I'm always on the lookout for interesting collaborations and open-source contributions within the Date Science, ML, Deep learning and Blockchain communities.
 If you have a project or idea you'd like to discuss, feel free to reach out!
 Let's build the future together.

 ###